 I feel confident and motivated to want to learn but at times have this need to be perfect.
 I’m realizing I don’t know as much as I thought I did and don’t like being called an “expert.”
 I do like collaborating with others who want to become better learners and learn from others.
 I realized I was not focusing on what I’m passionate about and now wish to define my WHY so I can inspire others to define theirs.

 From what I chose, I could see why it is important to start with the WHY of learning.
 We need a voice and choice so we own our learning and the development of agency.
 It is important to focus on our strengths to maximize our learning and to find strategies to reduce any barriers that keep us from learning.
 We may all process that information differently so this is why we need to know how we learn best.
 UDL helps us do that.
 I figured if I’m going to share UDL and the Learner Profile, I needed to see how it worked for me as a learner first.
-Below is a short sample of what I came up with about me.
+Below is a short sample of what I came up with about myself.

 I noticed that when I started writing about my strengths and interests for engagement, it was all about purpose.
 Yet, I wasn’t sure of my purpose.
 This was big for me.
 I’ve been focusing on making learning personal for years and now I wasn’t sure if that was my WHY.